scando1993/thingsboard.github.io/docs/user-guide/integrations/sigfox.md

 ## Overview

-Sigfox Integration allows to stream data from Sigfox Backend to ThingsBoard and converts binary device payloads to the ThingsBoard format.
+Sigfox Integration allows to stream data from Sigfox Backend to Pacificsoft and converts binary device payloads to the Pacificsoft format.

  ![image](/images/user-guide/integrations/sigfox-integration.svg)